We asked our national offices to outline their governments’ greatest hope and greatest fear for foreign and European policy in 2018.

-She looks particularly at current French defence and security proposals in the European framework.
-She is also interested in Asian security, and the role Europeans could play in it, notably in the Indo-Pacific region.
+She looked particularly at current French defence and security proposals in the European framework.
+She was also interested in Asian security, and the role Europeans could play in it, notably in the Indo-Pacific region.
 Varma joined ECFR in January 2015 as a coordinator and then deputy head of the Paris office.
 She previously worked and lived in Shanghai, Delhi and Paris.
 She graduated from Sciences Po Lille and SOAS in London in International Relations, with a focus on Asian Politics and Indian and Chinese foreign policies.

 Podcast du Black Coffee Morning “Sahel : comment l’intégration régionale peut favoriser la stabilité” du 13/06/2017, animé par Fransje Molenaar, chercheuse à l'Unité…